SCDH/xtriples-micro/README.md

    document.
 Thus, accessing parts of the document outside of the context subtree is possible:
    `$currentResource/ancestor::TEI/teiHeader`.
+1. The XPath evaluation uses **namespaces** made up from the prefix-to-URI mapping from the `<vocabularies>` section of the configuration file.
+Thus:
+   - If you want to extract RDF from non-namespace XML sources, do not use the empty string prefix in the vocabularies, since that would bind the default namespace for XPath evaluation to this vocabulary URI.
+   - If you are using namespaces in the XML source document and do not want to prefix the path expressions in the XPath selectors, then use the empty prefix in the vocabularies, to bind the default namespace for XPath evaluation to the according namespace URI.
 1. Using **BNodes** may be a bit tricky.
 See [these hints](bnodes.md).